Organoxenon chemistry

-Organoxenon compounds in organic chemistry contain carbon to xenon chemical bonds.
+Organoxenon chemistry is the study of the properties of organoxenon compounds, which contain carbon to xenon chemical bonds.
 The first organoxenon compounds were divalent, such as (C6F5)2Xe.
 The first tetravalent organoxenon compound, [C6F5XeF2][BF4], was synthesized in 2004.
 So far, more than one hundred organoxenon compounds have been researched.

 Most of the organoxenon compounds are more unstable than xenon fluorides due to the high polarity.
 The molecular dipoles of xenon difluoride and xenon tetrafluoride are both 0 D. The early synthesized ones only contain perfluoro groups, but later some other groups were found, e.g. 2,4,6-trifluorophenyl.

 Organoxenon(II) compounds

 The most common bivalent organoxenon compound is C6F5XeF, which is almost always used as a precursor to other organoxenon compounds.
 Due to the instability of xenon(II), it is difficult to synthesize organoxenon compounds by using general organic reagents.
 Organoxenon compounds are frequently prepared from organocadmium species including Cd(ArF)2 (where ArF is a fluorine-containing arene), C6F5SiF3, and C6F5SiMe3 (used along with fluoride).

 With the use of stronger Lewis acids, such as C6F5BF2, ionic compounds like [RXe][ArFBF3] can be produced.
 Alkenyl and alkyl organoxenon compounds are prepared in this way as well, for example, C6F5XeCF=CF2 and C6F5XeCF3.

 Some typical reactions are listed below: